zogzog/cubicweb/doc/book/en/devweb/controllers.rst

 (loosely following the terminology of the MVC meta pattern).

 The following controllers are provided out-of-the box in CubicWeb.
 We list them by category.
+They are all defined in (:mod:`cubicweb.web.views.basecontrollers`).

 `Browsing`:

-* the View controller (web/views/basecontrollers.py) is associated with most browsing actions within a CubicWeb application: it always instantiates a `main template` and lets the ResultSet/Views dispatch system build up the whole content; it handles ObjectNotFound and NoSelectableObject errors that may bubble up to its entry point, in an end-user-friendly way (but other programming errors will slip through)
+* the View controlleris associated with most browsing actions within a CubicWeb application: it always instantiates a :ref:`the_main_template` and lets the ResultSet/Views dispatch system build up the whole content; it handles ObjectNotFound and NoSelectableObject errors that may bubble up to its entry point, in an end-user-friendly way (but other programming errors will slip through)

-* the JSon controller (web/views/basecontrollers.py) provides services for Ajax calls, typically using JSON as a serialization format for input, and sometimes using either JSON or XML for output;
+* the JSon controller (same module) provides services for Ajax calls, typically using JSON as a serialization format for input, and sometimes using either JSON or XML for output;

-* the Login/Logout controllers (web/views/basecontrollers.py) make
-  effective user login or logout requests
+* the Login/Logout controllers make effective user login or logout requests

 `Edition`: